Workforce Development Capital Grant Program

 Impact on the Ecosystem

 Diversity is key to our state’s competitiveness and the MLSC is proud to work alongside the industry to ensure the sciences become more inclusive.
 Project Onramp is breaking down barriers and facilitating students on a pathway to success—while helping life sciences companies build a more diverse talent pipeline for the growing needs of the industry.
 These internship opportunities serve as a stepping-stone to a rewarding career for a talent pool that has typically had difficulty gaining access to the life science industry.
 The program will give the students – many of them the first in their families to attend college – hands-on experience and a valuable start towards a career in biotechnology.
 It will also help growing Massachusetts life sciences companies fill the positions anticipated across the industry.
-In its first four years, the program facilitated 390 internships with more than 100 different companies.
+In its first five years, the program facilitated 587 internships with more than 140 different companies.

 Connect with us to Learn More